webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 tags: ['Custom Elements', 'Shadow DOM', 'Template']
 ---

 HTML is the most important factor for the web platform.
-It provides a various low level features to structure sites and apps.
-But it also is easy to invite a div soup once you start implementing a complex component using native HTML tags.
+It provides various low level features to structure sites and apps.
+But it also is easy to end up with div soup once you start implementing a complex component using native HTML tags.
-What if the web platform allows you to create your original component?
+What if the web platform could allow you to create your original component?
 What if you can give it an arbitrary tag name?
 What if you can extend features of an existing HTML tag?
 Custom Elements allow you to do those things.

 <!-- Excerpt -->